Fr Andrew Sempell, Fr John Stewart, Libby & Ross Hindmarsh, Kumar Rasiah, Julie Sheppard, Christopher Waterhouse.

 Julie Sheppard and Kumar Rasiah

 Join us for this prayerful and reflective method of reading scripture as we meditate on the words of the Gospels.
-The sessions are free to attend, $10 for notes.
+The sessions are free to attend.
 Click here for further information.

 Reading: Falling Upward by Richard Rohr